-The project, funded by the Clitheroe Royal Grammar Schoool Foundation, that has been taking place over the past three years to provide extra social space at the Main School, has been a great success.
-The final phase of this project, to turn part of the quadrangle in the centre of the School into an all-weather space for Year 11 pupils, was delayed due to a back log of work because of Covid 19, and is now expected to be completed during 2022/2023.
-This phase will again be funded through a donation from the CRGS Foundation.
+Consequently, a project, funded in its entirety by the Clitheroe Royal Grammar School Foundation, has been taking place over the past five years to provide extra catering/social space at the Main School.
+The third phase of this project, to turn part of the quadrangle in the centre of the School into an all-weather space for Year 11 pupils, was delayed due to a back log of work because of Covid19, but was finally completed in July/August 2023.
+A fourth phase of this project, of a catering pod with associated covered seating area, is currently being investigated.
+It has been agreed with the Foundation Trustees that this phase will again be funded through a donation from the CRGS Foundation.